UofA-CodePathGroup2/anythingsfine/README.md

 - [ ] The current signed in user is persisted across app restarts
 - [ ] User can request a recipe recommendation
 - [ ] User can request a restaurant recommendation based upon location
-- [ ] User can request a snack recommendation
 - [ ] User can request a food recommendation
+- [ ] User can pick from specific categories for each recommendation
 - [ ] User can access the social media page of the app
 - [ ] User can send friend requests to other app users
 - [ ] User can accept/decline friend requests from other users
 - [ ] User can take photos while staying in the application
 - [ ] User can access photo library to access existing photos on user's phone
-- [ ] User can post an "Anything is Fine" post which has a photo and caption
+- [ ] User can post an "Anything's Fine" post which has a photo and caption
 - [ ] User can see table view arrangement of posts from all friends and self with most recent posts on top
 - [ ] User can post comments on posts
 - [ ] User can view other users' profiles

 The following **stretch** features are implemented:
+- [ ] User can request a snack recommendation
 - [ ] Users can rate/review every restaurant
 - [ ] User can get directions to restaurants
 - [ ] User can navigate to restaurant website from app
 - [ ] User can make individual reservations from app
 - [ ] User can group together with other users to decide on a recommendation
+- [ ] User can save/access suggestion history
+- [ ] User can create favorite items list
+- [ ] User can like posts
+- [ ] User can see trending items
+- [ ] User can add allergy filters
+- [ ] User can see additional information such as calories

 The following **additional** features are implemented: